Very Good

 How does Spencer Center for Gifted and Exceptional Students rank in OH?

-Spencer Center for Gifted and Exceptional Students is ranked #959 out of 3,440 schools in OH.
+Spencer Center for Gifted and Exceptional Students ranks #1,186 of 3,441 schools in OH.

 What is Spencer Center for Gifted and Exceptional Students's MySchoolScout rating?

-Spencer Center for Gifted and Exceptional Students has a composite rating of 7.2 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Spencer Center for Gifted and Exceptional Students has a current MySchoolScout rating of 7.2 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Spencer Center for Gifted and Exceptional Students?